 In lieu of flowers, donations may be given in her name to New Hope Baptist Church, P. O. Box 377, Jarrell, Texas 76537 or Triple 7 Baptist Fellowship, 1501 Riverside Dr., Killeen, Texas 76542.

-To plant a tree in memory of Jane Marie Voigt, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jane Marie Voigt, please visit our floral store.